LiNCS-lab/usAge/README.md

 # usAge
 This project consist in a series of modules used to extract measures from transcripts and audios of a given corpus.
 It is meant to be use for clinical evaluation and monitoring of patients but could eventually be used in a wider variety of applications as it is language and context independant in most parts of the pipeline.

 The following figure presents the pipeline architecture of this measure extraction tool.
+Blue rectangles represents multilingual modules which can be easily configured for different languages.

 **Current language support : English, Spanish, German, French, and Portuguese**